Building a clean model tutorial

 [Selected upper disc, vertex edit mode (1 & 2), triangle edit mode (3)]

 Now we click Extract cylinder (Extract shape would also work in that case), this just created a cylinder shape in the scene, based on the selected triangles.
 We leave the edit mode and discard the changes.
 Now we add a revolute joint with [Menu bar --> Add --> Joint --> Revolute], keep it selected, then control-select the extracted cylinder shape.
-In the coordinate and transformation dialogs we click the Position/Translation button, then, in the Object/item position section, we click Apply to selection (the one under the edit boxes): this basically copies the x/y/z position of the cylinder to the joint.
+In the position dialog, on the position tab, we click Apply to selection: this basically copies the x/y/z position of the cylinder to the joint.
 Both positions are now identical.
-We click the Orientation/Rotation button, then in the Object/item orientation section, we click Apply to selection: the orientation of our selected objects is now also the same.
+In the orientation dialog, on the orientation tab, we also click Apply to selection: the orientation of our selected objects is now also the same.
 Sometimes, we will need to additionally rotate the joint about 90/180 degrees around its own reference frame in order to obtain the correct orientation or rotation direction.
-We could do that in the Object/item rotation opertations section if needed (in that case, do not forget to click the Own frame button).
+We could do that on the rotation tab of that dialog if needed (in that case, do not forget to click the Own frame button).
 In a similar way we could also shift the joint along its axis, or even do more complex operations.
 This is what we have:

 [Joint in correct location, with the correct orientation]